Effects of Online Self-Disclosure on Social Feedback During the COVID-19 Pandemic: Introduction

-Prior efforts have attempted to understand individuals' self-disclosure behaviors \citep{valizadeh2021identifying, balani2015detecting} or their relations to social support exchange \citep{yang2019channel, li2021predicting, de2014mental} in online health communities (OHCs).
-Yet, most of them only investigated health-related discourse within OHCs for chronic diseases and mental health disorders.
-Given the novelty and impact of a highly infectious disease like the COVID-19 outbreak, it is most likely that the nature of self-disclosure has changed.
-Indeed, recent studies \citep{blose2021study, umar2020study} confirmed that Twitter users' self-disclosure patterns and content have transformed during the COVID-19 pandemic.
-Specifically, the levels of voluntary sensitive information disclosure have intensified, and their disclosure was highly associated with support-seeking behaviors.
-This motivates us to explore what kind of personal and private information people disclose in the support seeking processes during the crisis.
+Although prior efforts have attempted to understand individuals' self-disclosure behaviors in online health communities (OHCs) \citep{valizadeh2021identifying, balani2015detecting}, most focused on OHCs for chronic diseases and mental health disorders.
+Little is known about the types of personal and private information that people disclose when they share experiences of global health crises online.
+Given the novelty and impact of the COVID-19 outbreak, it has been suggested that the response in terms of online self-disclosure has been unique \citep{nabity2022ll, zhen2021college}.
+Specifically, levels of voluntary sensitive information disclosure have intensified during the COVID-19 crisis \citep{blose2021study, umar2020study}.
+Recent research has investigated how particular populations such as pregnant women \cite{lei2022pregnant}, Chinese people \cite{dou2022empathy}, or college students \cite{zhen2021college} engaged in online self-disclosure to obtain social support during COVID-19.
+This motivates us to explore how the pandemic has contributed to new practices for personal information sharing in a broader context.